softwaresaved/distance-consultancy/developer/BuildR.md

 How to run tests from outwith R
 -------------------------------

-* Within the package's tests directory, write a testthat.R file with the content:
+* Within the package's tests folder, write a testthat.R file with the content:

 <p/>